 What if I believe an approved accommodation fundamentally alters the nature of my course?

 Please contact Abigail Nelson directly if you have concerns about an accommodation.
 You are the expert in your course and learning objectives and we may need to collaborate with you in an analysis of whether or not an accommodation would compromise essential requirements.

 What should I do if I am concerned about a student and suspect they may have a disability?

 As you would with any student who is struggling, explore with the student if there are any ways or resources that may help to support them.
 A student may disclose a disability to you, in which case it would be appropriate to encourage them to access services through the Office of Accessible Education.
 Legally, you cannot ask a student if they have a disability.
-However, you may explore available support options including Accessible Education, Writing at Bates, tutoring, and Health Services, for example, as you would with any student.
+However, you may explore available support options including Accessible Education, Academic Resource Commons, and Health Services, for example, as you would with any student.